The Perseids remain a favourite with most observers.

-Perseid maximum is actually predicted for Aug 13d00h UT and so the best observed rates are likely to be seen late in the night of Aug 12-13.
+Perseid activity can be seen during the final fortnight of July and the first three weeks of August, but the best rates occur for a few days around Aug 12th.
+Perseid maximum in 2015 is actually predicted for Aug 13d06h UT and so the best observed rates are likely to be seen late in the night of Aug 12-13.
 However good rates are also likely during the nights of Aug 10-11, 11-12 and 13-14, so don't just focus on the night of Aug 12-13 (and risk it being clouded out).

 The Perseid radiant is circumpolar from the UK, so you should start to see some Perseids as soon as it gets dark.
 The best observed rates are likely to occur in late in the night when the radiant is higher in the sky.

 Few Perseids will be seen if you look directly at the shower radiant (their paths will be too short to easily see against the star background).
 For the best observed rates, look at any area of sky around 20-30 degrees from the radiant and at an altitude of around 50 degrees (but obviously tailor this to take into account local factors such as sky obstructions and light pollution ... and of course the Moon)

 Being rich in bright meteors makes the Perseid shower a good target for imaging.

 The shower is also good for trained meteors, with around a third leaving persistent trains.

 Care should be taken to identify the correct location for the Perseid radiant (see the chart below) before observing, as this changes significantly between late July and the peak.